- No FAQs found

 Ionized lipoproteins migrate across a laminar gas-phase flow, based on size and electrical field.
 Only a single size of lipoprotein will exit the field and be isolated (green line) at any point across the voltage gradient; larger and smaller lipoproteins (dotted black) are not collected.
 As the voltage ramps across the gradient, all of the lipoproteins are captured.

-Ion mobility technology precisely quantifies lipoprotein fractions across the entire lipoprotein spectrum; this comprises VLDL, IDL, LDL, and HDL particles.1 However, to facilitate risk assessment, Quest Diagnostics reports only those measurements that were significantly correlated with CVD events in a cohort of men and women from the prospective Malmo Diet and Cancer Study2:
+Ion mobility technology precisely quantifies lipoprotein fractions across the entire lipoprotein spectrum; this comprises very low-density lipoprotein (VLDL), intermediate-density lipoprotein (IDL), low-density lipoprotein (LDL), and high-density lipoprotein (HDL) particles.1 However, to facilitate risk assessment, Quest Diagnostics reports only those measurements that were significantly correlated with CVD events in a cohort of men and women from the prospective Malmo Diet and Cancer Study2:

-The focus on these measurements is consistent with identification of the “atherogenic lipoprotein phenotype” first proposed 2 decades ago.3,4
+The focus on these measurements, which include increased triglycerides, is consistent with identification of the “atherogenic lipoprotein phenotype” first proposed in 1990.4,5

-An elevated total LDL particle number is associated with a 1.4-fold increase in CVD risk.5 Similarly, elevated small and medium LDL particle numbers have been associated with a 1.3- to 1.4-fold increase.5
+An elevated total LDL particle number is associated with a 1.2 to 1.4-fold increase in CVD risk.2,3 Similarly, elevated small and medium LDL particle numbers have been associated with a 1.2 to 1.4-fold increase.2,3

 Ion mobility identifies 2 main subclasses of HDL: large HDL and small HDL.
-Large HDL may help protect the arterial wall due to its antioxidant properties.
-A decreased large HDL subclass suggests increased CVD risk.
+The antioxidant properties of large HDL may help protect the arterial wall.
+A decreased large HDL subclass has historically suggested increased CVD risk.

-Question 3.
-How do ion mobility- and NMR-derived LDL particles compare?
+Question 4.
+How do the ion mobility and nuclear magnetic resonance technologies compare?

-The NMR-derived LDL particle number (LDL-P, nmol/L) includes the 3 LDL subclasses and IDL.
-The concentration is measured indirectly from NMR signals emanating from terminal methyl groups in the lipoprotein particle shell and core.6
+In contrast, the nuclear magnetic resonance (NMR)-derived LDL particle number (LDL-P, nmol/L) includes the 3 LDL subclasses (small, medium, total LDL) and IDL.
+The concentration is measured indirectly from NMR signals emanating from terminal methyl groups from all different lipid classes (triglycerides, cholesterol ester, unesterified cholesterol and phospholipids) in the lipoprotein particle shell and core.6

-The ion mobility-derived total LDL particle concentration (nmol/L) is a direct detection and quantitation of the total number of LDL particles.1
+As noted above, the ion mobility-derived total LDL particle concentration (nmol/L) reflects direct detection and quantitation of the total number of LDL particles.1

-Apolipoprotein B (apo B) measurements represent the number of LDL particles and the overall number of atherogenic particles.
+Apolipoprotein B (apo B) measurements, on the other hand, represent the number of non-HDL particles, including LDL particles.
 Commercially available apo B assays measure lipoproteins containing apo B-100 and apo B-48.
 This includes the apo B component of LDL, IDL, VLDL, lipoprotein(a), and chylomicrons.
 Results are reported as mg/dL.

 Question 6.
 How should discrepant LDL phenotype, LDL particle size, total LDL particle number, and LDL subclass results be interpreted?

-When assessing a person’s risk for CVD, all results from risk markers should be considered even when they place the person in different risk categories.
+All results from risk markers should be considered when assessing a person’s risk for CVD, even when they place the person in different risk categories.
 This is especially important when assessing residual risk.

-That being said, it is reasonable that the finer the measuring tool and the more specific the data being generated, the more insightful are the conclusions that can be made.
-Historically LDL subclass patterns (ie, phenotype) have been characterized as predominantly small and dense (LDL pattern B) or predominantly large and buoyant (LDL pattern A) in order to characterize populations for analysis in research studies.
-However, some patients classified as LDL pattern A can have an unhealthy amount of small LDL.
+That being said, it is reasonable that the finer the measuring tool and the more specific the data being generated, the more insightful the conclusions may be.
+Historically, LDL subclass patterns (ie, phenotype) have been characterized as predominantly small and dense (LDL pattern B) or predominantly large and buoyant (LDL pattern A) in order to characterize populations for analysis in research studies.
+However, some patients classified as having LDL pattern A can have an unhealthy amount of small LDL.

-The LDL particle size is the mean LDL particle diameter; it reflects the average size and is a good general measure.
+The LDL particle size is the diameter at the maximum LDL peak height and is a good general measure of the LDL particle distribution.
 However, it does not always accurately reflect particle distribution.

 A high total LDL particle number may be the result of a high number of large LDL particles or a high number of small LDL particles.
-The former is not associated with increased CVD risk, but the latter would indicate a higher risk.
+All LDL particles are atherogenic, but the small LDL particles are considered to be more atherogenic.
 Thus, knowledge of the individual LDL subclass contribution to the total LDL particle number helps the clinician interpret the total LDL particle number result.

 Question 7.
-How are the optimal (O), moderate (M), and high (H) risk categories shown on the Cardio IQ™ report determined?
+How are the optimal (O), moderate (M), and high (H) risk categories shown for Cardio IQ Ion Mobility determined?

 Question 8.
 How are ion mobility-derived results incorporated into an overall risk assessment?

-Pattern A is classified as optimal, and pattern B is classified as high risk.
-This is based on large population studies showing that people without coronary heart disease tend to have an abundance of large, buoyant LDL particles (pattern A), and people with coronary heart disease tend to have an abundance of smaller, dense LDL particles (pattern B).7
+Pattern A is classified as optimal, and pattern B is classified as high-risk.
+This is based on large population studies showing that people without coronary heart disease tend to have an abundance of large, buoyant LDL particles (pattern A), and people with coronary heart disease tend to have an abundance of smaller, dense LDL particles (pattern B).5

 Question 9.
 Why do you use ångström units in the Cardio IQ report?